gigderoma/ISAM/README.md

 # ISAM
-All stuf relates to ISAM
+All stuf related to ISAM